rockerBOO/awesome-neovim/README.md

 - [nanotee/nvim-lua-guide](https://github.com/nanotee/nvim-lua-guide) - A guide to using Lua in Neovim.
 - [rafcamlet/nvim-luapad](https://github.com/rafcamlet/nvim-luapad) - Interactive real time Neovim scratchpad for embedded Lua engine - Type and watch!.
 - [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim) - Plenary: full; complete; entire; absolute; unqualified.
 All the Lua functions I don't want to write twice.
-- [nvim-lua/popup.nvim](https://github.com/nvim-lua/popup.nvim) - An implementation of the Popup API from vim in Neovim.
+- [nvim-lua/popup.nvim](https://github.com/nvim-lua/popup.nvim) - An implementation of the Popup API from Vim in Neovim.
 - [tjdevries/vlog.nvim](https://github.com/tjdevries/vlog.nvim) - Single file, no dependency, easy copy & paste log file to add to your Neovim Lua plugins.
 - [bfredl/nvim-luadev](https://github.com/bfredl/nvim-luadev) - REPL/debug console for Neovim Lua plugins.
 The `:Luadev` command will open an scratch window which will show output from executing Lua code.
 - [jbyuki/one-small-step-for-vimkind](https://github.com/jbyuki/one-small-step-for-vimkind) - An adapter for the Neovim Lua language.
 It allows you to debug any Lua code running in a Neovim instance (A Lua plugin that can debug Neovim Lua plugins).